rainij/webassembly-playground/experiments/README.md

 - `basic-emscripten/`: Basic usage of emscripten sufficient for C bindings (as opposed to C++ bindings).
 - `embind-emscripten/`: Using the embind interface of emscripten which is suitable for C++ bindings.

+**TODOs:**

+- WebIDL example
+- Improve embind-emscripten by showing how to use a class.